 - may work with your specific MQTT broker implementation.
 We have tested it with an open-source Mosquitto.

 - we have implemented our own MQTT broker: efficient, distributed and scalable over multiple servers, and featuring a wide range of settings.
 Give it a try and let us know what you think.

-- performs POST request with JSON list of messages as a HTTP “data” parameter
+- performs POST request with a JSON list of messages as an HTTP “data” parameter

 - optional custom HTTP headers are possible

 - URI must include the protocol: HTTP or HTTPS